demourak/goemerchant-woocommerce-plugin/README.md

 OR

 1. Download the plugin's zip folder.
-2. Save the plugin folder to the `/wp-content/plugins/` directory
+2. Extract the plugin folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress.

 Configure gateway settings in WooCommerce --> Settings --> Checkout --> goEmerchant